SJaynesh/CPP-Language-Ch-08/README.md

 > 1. Multiple methods (2 or more methods) .
 > 2. All methods name must be same.
-> 3. Parameters must be different.
+> 3. Parameters must be Same.
 > 4. Derive in multiple classes (2 or more class).
 > 5. Inheritance is required.